A huge impact on productivity

 It has been scientifically proven that access to light can affect student cognitive performance, and can have benefits to our academic performance and mental state.
 Melina Uncapher, a leading American neurologist has proven that: “Exposing teens to natural light can increase their alertness and improve academic outcomes.”

-You won’t be feeling relaxed and ready to learn.
+De-clutter or You won’t be feeling relaxed and ready to learn

 Working in a cramped environment at a cluttered desk that has pieces of crumpled paper, empty crisp packets and half-finished drinks strewn over it is not conducive to a good working environment.
 It creates an atmosphere that is claustrophobic and overwhelming, which won’t help you work efficiently or effectively.
 You won’t be feeling relaxed and ready to learn.